sherpa-code/Moose_and_Vamoose/readme.md

 - The game was developed using JavaFx and JDK13 in the JetBrains IntelliJ IDE.

 ## Special thanks:
-- chasersgaming on OpenGameArt.org for the car sprite.
+- chasersgaming on OpenGameArt.org for the car sprite
-- Mark James (via qubodop) on OpenGameArt.org for the icon pack.
+- Mark James (via qubodop) on OpenGameArt.org for the icon pack
-- bart on OpenGameArt.org for the UI panel element.
+- bart on OpenGameArt.org for the UI panel element
 - maketext.io for the title text
-- Sogomn on OpenGameArt.org for the explosion sprite.
+- Sogomn on OpenGameArt.org for the explosion sprite
-- laavis on OpenGameArt.org for the hotel and store sprites.
+- laavis on OpenGameArt.org for the hotel and store sprites
-- IchiDiego on reddit.com for the gas station sprite.
+- IchiDiego on reddit.com for the gas station sprite